← Back to BlogHealth

 Diagnosis & Treatment

 FeLV is diagnosed with blood tests (ELISA or qPCR).
 Early infection may test negative, so retesting after 3 months is recommended.
-No specific cure exists; antiviral therapy (AZT) and symptom management are primary treatments.
+No approved specific antiviral treatment exists; symptomatic management (anemia, secondary infections, etc.) is the primary approach.

 FeLV Prevention